kubukoz/blog/mdoc/flakes-first-steps.md

 _ : {}
 ```

 Here, we're seeing a new piece of syntax: the underscore.
-That just means we ignore the input and don't give it a name.
+That just means we **ignore** the input and don't give it a name.

-For completeness, functions are applied to arguments when they're separated by whitespace:
+Functions are applied to arguments when they're separated by whitespace:

 ```bash
 # try this in `nix repl`!